r0qs/beezim/README.md

 Our goal is to use the zim files to mirror websites on decentralized storages like [Swarm](https://www.ethswarm.org/), providing censorship resistance to the websites that we love so much, like [Wikipedia](https://www.wikipedia.org/) and [Project Gutenberg](https://www.gutenberg.org/).
 We want to make a version of the [Internet Archive](https://archive.org/web/) that cannot be censored.

+## Demo

+Click [here](https://youtu.be/Zghp75DjnwM) to see a demo video of the main functionalities of BeeZIM.

 ## How it works

 Beezim is a command-line tool that uses the [Bee](https://github.com/ethersphere/bee) API to upload content on Swarm.